keijiro/VideolabTest/README.md

 [Duck]: https://poly.google.com/view/frSLi6b6Vid
 [CC-BY]: https://creativecommons.org/licenses/by/3.0/

-A TiltBlush sketch used in the "TiltBrush" example was created by Lisa Padilla and put under a [CC-BY] license.
-See the Poly page ("[Colorful Man]") for further details.
+A TiltBlush sketch used in "TiltBrush" was created by Lisa Padilla and published under a [CC-BY] license.
+See the original Poly page "[Colorful Man]" for further details.

 [Colorful Man]: https://poly.google.com/view/2s0cpvWShgk

-All other files contained in this directory are basically created by me and published under [CC0].
+All other parts of this project are put under [CC0].

 [CC0]: https://creativecommons.org/share-your-work/public-domain/cc0/